scenarioo/scenarioo-js/README.md

 If you still want to use such a more explicit style of defining usecases and scenarios in your tests, it's really simple to add custom wrapper functions yourself.

 See [DSL Examples in the Example](/example) for more information on what kind of even more advanced application specific DSLs could be useful in your projects.
-We recommend to use something like the [Chained DSL Example](/example/test/chainedDsl.js).
+We recommend to use something like the [Fluent DSL Example](/example/test/sampleCustomDslFluent.spec.js).

 ### Protractor configuration